 Yes, classic Jazzmasters are beauties, but a punk could do without their complex circuitry and admittedly troublesome bridge.
 Enter the Squier Affinity Series Jazzmaster HH.
-The guitar is a stripped-down rendition of a vintage-spec’ed Jazzmaster, sacrificing configurability for simplicity, aggressiveness and affordability.
-Which make it one of the best punk guitars around.
+The guitar is a stripped-down rendition of a vintage-spec’d Jazzmaster, sacrificing configurability for simplicity, aggressiveness and affordability – which makes it one of the best punk guitars around.

 Like the 70s-era muscle cars it resembles, the Reverend Super Rev is loud and abrasive – it’s not trying to be the most refined instrument around.
 Thick and fat tones thanks to a single Railhammer humbucker, and fuss-free playability make this retro six-string an ideal punk rock guitar.

 At the heart of the Super Rev is a single Railhammer Alnico Grande humbucker that’s developed by Reverend founder Joe Naylor.
 It’s been wound hot to achieve a fat, round sound that’s characteristic of the best punk guitars.
 Rails under wound strings and poles under plain strings serve to enhance clarity, so you’re both loud and clear.